 Figuring Out Your Ability to Pay

-Use the following worksheet to determine the amount for which you must demonstrate the ability to pay:
+Use the following table to determine the amount for which you must demonstrate the ability to pay:

 |Your Dependent Care Subtotal:|